 Blow Out in the Long Coat Chihuahua

 Long coat Chihuahuas are born with a lovely, fluffy coat of puppy fur!
 Somewhere around the time of teething, you will notice a lanky looking teenager and wonder where your fluffy puppy disappeared to!
 This is normal and we call it “Blow Out”.
 Some people call it “Puppy Uglies” and in the Pom breed it is very pronounced.
 Some Chihuahuas have this event for only a short period of time and then the adult coat begins to come in and by 12 months to 14 months they are a magnificent example of a long coat Chihuahua.
 But other lines can take up to 24 months before their adult coat is finally in, in all it’s glory!
 Do not despair!
 This is normal and it will pass!
-The long coat Chihuahua is typically easy to groom and do not need professional grooming or trimming of their fur.
+The long coat Chihuahua is typically easy to groom and does not need professional grooming or trimming of their fur.

 Texas Licensed Breeder